 Now in Part 3, we’re delving deeper to see how a couple of health systems have successfully optimized their nursing documentation workflows ― with impressive results.

 Earlier this summer, I participated in a webinar discussion sponsored by the Scottsdale Institute about how to streamline nursing documentation.
 Clinical documentation is such a hot topic because it’s used to meet all sorts of health system goals, from satisfying regulatory and billing requirements to justifying the work hospitals have done, communicating with others on the care team and even helping to reduce liability.

 With so many varied expectations, it’s no wonder hospitals sometimes lose sight of the original purpose of nursing documentation, which is two-fold:

 - Support the nursing process.
 This includes assessment, diagnosis, planning, intervention and evaluation.
 Documentation helps ensure that best clinical practices are followed and that care is delivered in a consistent, reliable manner.

 - Tell the patient story.
-Nurses are the experts at telling the patient story, and proper documentation practices capture that information so that others on the care team can understand and retrieve promptly to provide appropriate patient care.
+Nurses are the experts at telling the patient story, and proper documentation practices capture that information so that others on the care team can understand and respond promptly to provide appropriate patient care.

 Standardizing the way nurses record clinical data in flowsheets helps to cut through the clutter that tends to accumulate in electronic health record (EHR) systems and reduces the associated cognitive burden for nurses who have to sort through it every day.
 During the webinar, two leading health systems shared insights and successes from their nursing documentation projects.